yashasvi-attri/AI-CODE-ANALYZER/README.md

    * Improved code

 ## Notes
-* AI features require a valid OpenAI API key
+* AI features require a valid OpenAI API key and available quota
 * Without an API key, the app runs in demo mode using rule-based checks
 * Large inputs are restricted to maintain performance